-Members of senior management, assurance providers and professional advisors may be in attendance at meetings, but by invitation only and they may not vote.
+Members of senior management, assurance providers and professional advisors may attend meetings, but by invitation only and they may not vote.

-Board members must attend all scheduled meetings of the board in person, including meetings called on an ad hoc-basis for special matters, unless prior apology, with reasons, has been submitted to the chairman or company secretary.
+Board members must attend all scheduled meetings of the board in person, including meetings called on an ad hoc basis for special matters, unless prior apology, with reasons, has been submitted to the chairman or company secretary.